Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 New radiation therapy techniques and remarkable skill allow MD Anderson doctors to target brain tumors more precisely, delivering the maximum amount of radiation with the least damage to healthy cells.

 MD Anderson uses the most advanced radiation treatment methods, including:

-- Focused radiation therapy, which is aimed directly at the tumor and the surrounding area
+- Focused conformal radiation therapy, which is aimed directly at the tumor and the surrounding area.

 My first thought after being diagnosed with a brain tumor at age 26 was fear.
 Would I die?
 Would the things I worked for no longer be possible?
 How was I going to handle brain tumor surgery and cancer treatment when I can’t even handle flu shots?
 Even what I was going to look like with no hair scared me.